 Q. Can I make the font size of my heading bigger or smaller?

 A. Absolutely!
-Just highlight the heading, find the font size dropdown in the “Home” tab, and select the size you want.
+Highlight the heading, open the font size dropdown in the “Home” tab, and select a new size.

 Q. What are the different heading styles in Word?